rmosolgo/graphql-ruby/readme.md

 ## To do:

-- Implement type, field & call documentation
+- Implement root calls w/ JSON arguments
-- Implement edge and call introspection
+- Implement `schema()`
-- Test mutations (what about JSON arguments?)
 - Implement calls as arguments
-- Syntax for aliasing edges?
+- Implement call argument introspection (wait for spec)
 - Fix naming conflict for calls on fields (if parent has `some_call` and child has `some_call`, use child implementation)
 - Do something about the risk of accidently overriding important methods (eg `Field#value`) in custom classes